Law of agency: In Irish law

 In Ireland, Directive 86/653/EEC was implemented in the Commercial Agents Regulations of 1994 and 1997.

 India

-In India, for the purposes of contractual law, section 182 of the Contract Act 1872 defines Agent as “a person employed to do any act for another or to represent another in dealings with third persons”.
+In India, for the purposes of contractual law, section 182 of the Contract Act 1872 defines an agent as "a person employed to do any act for another or to represent another in dealings with third persons".

-According to section 184 as between the principal and third persons, any person (whether he has contractual capacity or not) may become an agent.
+According to section 184, as between the principal and third persons, any person (whether he has contractual capacity or not) may become an agent.
 Thus, a minor or a person of unsound mind can also become an agent.